-4.3 Initialization and finalization
+Initialization and finalization

-Every module must implement two functions for initialization and finalization: module_initialize and module_finalize.
-The former is called during YARA's initialization by yr_initialize() while the latter is called during finalization by yr_finalize().
+Every module must implement two functions for initialization and finalization: $module_initialize$ and $module_finalize$.
+The former is called during YARA's initialization by $yr_initialize()$ while the latter is called during finalization by $yr_finalize()$.
 Both functions are invoked whether or not the module is being imported by some rule.

-These functions give your module an opportunity to initialize any global data structure it may need, but most of the times they are just empty functions:
+These functions give your module an opportunity to initialize any global data structure it may need, but most of the time they are just empty functions: